Drexel Research Co-op Program Funding

 - Communications regarding funding transfers and student hiring paperwork

 - An assigned Steinbright co-op advisor to assist with recruiting, employing, and mentoring a student for your research co-op opportunity

 All selected faculty members will be contacted by a representative from the Steinbright Career Development Center regarding the necessary paperwork to transfer the awarded funds.
 This outreach also details what information needs to be submitted to Steinbright if a faculty member has already identified a co-op student they intend to hire.

-Each selected faculty member is also assigned a co-op coordinator.
-The co-op coordinator can assist faculty members in posting their available research co-op positions to the co-op job search website, SCDConline, if a student has not been identified.
-The co-op coordinator can work with the selected faculty member to develop and refine an approved co-op job description that emphasizes the research project, projected responsibilities, and project deliverables, for the recruiting process.
+Each selected faculty member is also assigned a co-op advisor.
+The co-op advisor can assist faculty members in posting their available research co-op positions to the co-op job search website, SCDConline, if a student has not been identified.
+The co-op advisor can work with the selected faculty member to develop and refine an approved co-op job description that emphasizes the research project, projected responsibilities, and project deliverables for the recruiting process.

-Once a faculty member has hired a student, the co-op coordinator works with the faculty member and student to collect all Steinbright required paperwork so the student can receive co-op credit for their research experience.
+Once a faculty member has hired a student, the co-op advisor works with the faculty member and student to collect all Steinbright required paperwork so the student can receive co-op credit for their research experience.
 Additionally, the co-op advisor is an excellent resource throughout the co-op experience, providing resources and tips for successful co-op experiences.

 Faculty who are not selected for the Research Co-op Program funding but still interested in hiring a co-op student are encouraged to contact the Steinbright Career Development Center to learn more about how to advertise their position to undergraduate co-op students.